damontecres/Wholphin/CONTRIBUTING.md

-# Contributing to Dolphin
+# Contributing to Wholphin

-We appreciate your interest in contributing to Dolphin!
+We appreciate your interest in contributing to Wholphin!

 ## Code of Conduct